 In the past few years, there has been an increase in nonbinary characters in kids’ television, such as Odee, the Okapi in the upcoming third season of Madagascar: A Little Wild.
 Double Trouble from Netflix’s She-Ra is also nonbinary, though that show is aimed at a slightly older audience than Ridley Jones.

-“I really wanted to do a series where a girl was the action-adventure star I always wanted to see (or be) when I was growing up,” Chris said in a press release.
+“I really wanted to do a series where a girl was the action-adventure star I always wanted to see (or be) when I was growing up,” Nee said in a press release.
 “Like so many of my shows, this world is a perfect canvas upon which to create a community of oddball characters and model what it means to take care of each other, even if you aren’t from the same era of time or wing of the museum.”

 Ridley Jones premieres July 13 on Netflix.